 Choose to break that succession.
-The fact that you are interested in this topic is a clear sign that you have the strength to do so;-)
+The fact that you are interested in this topic is a clear sign that you have that strength to do so;-)

-One more thing: The more your child reacts by rolling their eyes, and expresses that the sentences are foolish, the more important it is to continue.
+One more thing: The more your child reacts with rolling their eyes, and expresses that the sentences are foolish, the more important it is to continue.

-It is only their inner critical voice that reacts negatively.
+It is only their inner critic voice that reacts negatively.